-This guide focuses on where business trust strategies succeed, where they fail, and how Nevada trust structures change the outcome.
+This guide focuses on where business trust strategies succeed, where they fail, and how Nevada trust structures can change the outcome.

 What Is a Business Trust (And What It Actually Changes)

 A business trust is a legal arrangement where a trustee holds and manages business interests for beneficiaries.
-Unlike an LLC or corporation, a trust does not operate the business—it owns it.
+Unlike an LLC or corporation, a trust does not operate the business; it owns it.

 Once ownership is transferred: